 Wasp Nest Removal With Poison Bait

-As a follow-up to last week's post about the new poison baits that can be deployed to eliminate threatening yellowjacket wasp nests, here are some details.
+As a follow-up to the post about the new poison baits that can be deployed to eliminate threatening yellowjacket wasp nests, here are some details.

 Bear in mind that while certain wasps can be dangerous, especially in late summer and early fall, all wasps are important predators of other insect pests.
 Only remove those wasp nests that are directly threatening such as nests located near picnic areas or playgrounds.